 Greenland informed that the hunters are requesting that hunting period not be restricted as today, but that hunting is allowed all year round.
 So far there is no NAMMCO advice taking such a period into account, and a request for advice is suggested by Greenland.

 The Executive Order regulating walrus hunt is currently undergoing a revision.
 The revised EO is expected to come into force later in 2019.
-The changes pertain among other things to hunting periods, inclusion of protection zones both terrestrial haul-out sites, out at sea sites for vessels and a minimum flying height above walrus haul-out sites.
-Furthermore, in line with a SC recommendation made in an attempt to improve S&L data, struck and lost animals are not deducted from the quota.
+The changes pertain among other things to hunting periods, hunting allowed on female walruses, inclusion of protection zones toterrestrial haul-out sites, for vessels and a minimum flying height above walrus haul-out sites.
+Furthermore, in line with a SC recommendation made in an attempt to improve reported S&L data, struck and lost animals are not deducted from the quota.

 Recommendations from the Scientific Committee